sweco-sejuva/sejuva_FME_vm/README.md

 1. Payload URL is `https://<server name>/fmerest/v3/transformations/submit/<repository name>/GitHub2S3.fmw?GitHubZipUrl=<GitHub ZIP download URL>&S3_BUCKET_NAME=<S3 Bucket name>&fmetoken=<token>`
 `https://demos-safe-software.fmecloud.com/fmerest/v3/transformations/submit/FMETraining/GitClone2S3.fmw?GITUSER=<git user name>&GITREPOSITORY=<repository name>&GITBRANCH=<git branch>&S3_BUCKET_NAME=<S3 Bucket>&S3_OBJECT_KEY=<folder in bucket>&fmetoken=<fme token>`
 1. Content type is `application/json`

+## Create workspace for launching virtual machines
+1. Edit /workspaces/VMCreator.fmw.
+The 2 private parameters and the Web Connection for email must be configured.
+1. Publish to FME Server or FME Cloud.
+1. Create a new user with only Read and Run permissions for the FME Server repository that contains VMCreator.fmw
+1. Create a token with the new user.

+## Edit /js/parameters.js
+The configuration for the webpage and VMCreator.fmw is done in parameters.js

 ## Set Calendar Reminders
 If you are not using a permanent license for FME Server, you'll have to re-license it on occasion.
 The FME Server token will also have to be refreshed.